LearnersGuild/curriculum-app/modules/Movie-Search-CLI-With-Promises/README.md

 *These specs are in addition to the specs in the [Movie Search CLI](../Movie-Search-CLI) module*

-- use the [request-promise](https://github.com/request/request-promise) library to make HTTP requests
+- use the [request-promise](https://github.com/request/request-promise) or [request-promise-native](https://github.com/request/request-promise-native) library to make HTTP requests